How to make your views known at the right time.

 Having your say at Planning Committee

 Most applications are decided under delegated powers (by officers).
 But, where there are five or more written representations which go against the officer's recommendation, applications are normally considered by the Planning Committee.

 The exception is where a proposal, involving an extension, alteration or improvement to a house follows our approved supplementary planning guidance 'Extending your home' [adopted in 2003].
 In these cases, even if you have objected to the proposal, the application will remain as a delegated decision, unless you have asked to speak against the application at the Planning Committee.

 Planning Committee meetings are usually held every three weeks on a Thursday afternoon in the Council House.
 The meetings are open to members of the public.
 Any written comments you make will be included in the written report if the application is to be considered by the Committee.

-If you have made written representations on a planning application (sent to the Development Management Team) and wish to speak at the Committee then you must contact the Committee Officer on 024 7683 3198 or 024 7683 3166 up to 48 hours before the meeting.
+If you wish to speak at the Committee then you must contact the Governance Services Officer on 024 7697 2301 or 024 7697 2302 or email firstname.lastname@example.org by 2pm, at the latest, on the Tuesday before the meeting.